postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 <img src="https://assets.postman.com/postman-docs/v10/pull-request-list-approved-v10.jpg" alt="Approved pull request" width="350px"/>

-## Pulling updates from a parent element
+## Pulling updates during a pull request

 You can keep your forked collections and environments up to date with any changes to the parent element, for example if another team member has merged changes into the parent element.

 To pull updates from a parent element during the pull request process, do the following:

-1. [Open the pull request.](#creating-pull-requests) Postman will warn you that the parent element has changed since you last updated it.
+1. [Open the pull request.](/docs/collaborating-in-postman/using-version-control/creating-pull-requests/#creating-pull-requests) Postman will warn you that the parent element has changed since you last updated it.
 1. Select **Pull Changes** to update your fork with the changes to the parent element.

     ![Pull recent changes](https://assets.postman.com/postman-docs/v10/pr-pull-changes-v10.jpg)